adiunni1/Projects/README.md

 Writing code directly in machine language (raw numbers the computer understands) is painful and error-prone.
 Assembly language is a human-readable alternative: instead of calculating numeric instruction values by hand, you write things like ADD or STORE, and an assembler translates that into the binary the machine actually runs.

 This project is Phase 1 of a two-phase assembler for the Duck Machine, a simulated CPU architecture used in CIS 211 at the University of Oregon.
-Phase 1's job is to take "shorthand" assembly code and resolve it into a fully explicit form that Phase 2 can then convert into machine code.
+In my mind, Phase 1's job is to take "shorthand" assembly code and resolve it into a fully explicit form that Phase 2 can then convert into machine code.

 Specifically, Phase 1 handles two things that raw Duck Machine assembly doesn't support:

-Symbolic labels — instead of calculating memory addresses by hand (e.g., "jump 3 instructions back"), you label a line and refer to it by name
+Symbolic labels.
+Instead of calculating memory addresses by hand (e.g., "jump 3 instructions back"), you label a line and refer to it by name
 JUMP pseudo-instructions — a cleaner way to write conditional and unconditional branches, which get translated into the actual ADD r15,... instructions the CPU understands